 6. Invalid FST Results

 This defense may be the best one.
-The field sobriety tests either provide probable cause for the arrest or, if the defendant refuses to provide a chemical sample, evidence of intoxication at trial.
+The field sobriety tests either provide probable cause for the arrest or if the defendant refuses to provide a chemical sample, evidence of intoxication at trial.

 There are some unapproved tests, like the Romberg balance test, which may only be admissible for limited purposes.
 The three approved tests are:

 - Horizontal Gaze Nystagmus: This condition, which many people have, is also known as “lazy eye.”
 Alcohol intoxication is not the only cause of nystagmus.
 In fact, it’s not even the leading cause.
-Childhood brain injuries and genetic issue cause more nystagmus cases than alcohol.
+Childhood brain injuries and genetic issues cause more nystagmus cases than alcohol.

 - Walk and Turn: Environmental conditions often skew this test result, which is also known as the walking-a-straight-line test.
 Whether they are drunk or sober, most people cannot walk a straight line in boots or flip-flops.
 Most people also cannot walk an imaginary line in the dark.

 - One Leg Stand: Police officers often say the defendant “failed” this test based on a technicality, like holding the leg up at slightly the wrong angle.
 But the Harris County jury must look at the test footage and determine who passed and who failed.
 Their conclusion is the only one that counts.